RoamGuru Roam Guru

 I've been coming here for fifteen years, and I still can't explain the place properly.
 It's not the Lake District—no dramatic peaks reflected in still waters, no Wordsworth daffodils.
 The Dales is grittier, more workaday.
 Farmers still actually farm here.
 Villages exist because people live in them, not because tourists need tea shops.
 And yet—there's something about walking across limestone pavement with the wind coming off the fells, then descending into a pub that hasn't changed since 1750, where the landlord pulls a pint of Black Sheep and asks where you've walked today.

-This itinerary assumes you like walking.
+This guide assumes you like walking.
 Not extreme mountaineering, but proper days on your feet, finishing with aching legs and a well-earned pint.
 It assumes you're willing to get wet, because you will—either from the sky, which delivers rain on a schedule more reliable than the trains, or from the rivers, which are cold even in August.
 And it assumes you understand that the best moments aren't in the guidebooks.
 They're the conversations with the farmer who's rebuilding a wall, or the silence in a pub at 6 PM when everyone's just come in from the fields.

-Malham Cove sits 54.0714°N, -2.1577°W, which is another way of saying it's unmistakable.
+Malham Cove sits at 54.0714°N, -2.1577°W, which is another way of saying it's unmistakable.
 An 80-metre curved limestone cliff that looks like someone took a bite out of the earth.
 Harry Potter was filmed here, which means you'll see people in inappropriate footwear taking selfies at the top.
 Ignore them.
 The real business is the walk.

 Getting There: Drive from Skipton on the A65, then the B6265.
 Takes 25 minutes if you don't get stuck behind a tractor, which you will.
 Park at the National Park Centre (BD23 4DA)—£4 for four hours, £6 all day.
 On weekends, this fills by 10 AM.
 Arrive at 8:30 AM, have a coffee from the van that sets up outside, and watch the cove wake up.